 The variable component of remuneration for categories of staff whose professional activities have a material impact on the risk profile of the institution is capped at 100% of the fixed remuneration or, as approved by Supervisory Board of BBH Luxembourg and the Company’ shareholder who is entitled to vote on such matters at a maximum of 200% in accordance with the procedure imposed by article 38-6 (g) of the Law of 5 April 1993 on the financial sector as amended.

 Aggregate quantitative information on remuneration, broken down by business area

-The following table represents aggregate remuneration data for BBH Luxembourg by business area for year end 31 December 2020.
-The variable remuneration BBH Luxembourg will be paying out to its employees including to Identified Staff doesn’t constrain BBH Luxembourg capacity to meet the COVID-19 induced needs for liquidity nor negatively affect the amount or quality of BBH Luxembourg total capital.
+The following table represents aggregate remuneration data for BBH Luxembourg by business area for year end 31 December 2022.
+The variable remuneration BBH Luxembourg will be paying out to its employees including to Identified Staff does not constrain BBH Luxembourg’s capacity to meet its liquidity needs nor negatively affect the amount or quality of BBH Luxembourg’s total capital.
 BBH Luxembourg provides investor services, including custody and depositary services, fund accounting services, fund administration services, and transfer agency services to its clients.
 It focuses primarily on providing these services to investment funds domiciled in various jurisdictions, for both traditional investment funds as well as alternative investment funds.
 In addition, BBH Luxembourg has an Administration group that includes Compliance, Legal, HR, Controllers, Risk Management and other administrative groups that support the business.

 |Business Area||Number of Employees||Aggregate Remuneration||Variable Remuneration|